-Over Sixty Years Of Excellence est. 1946
+Over Seventy Years Of Excellence est. 1946

-Built on a sensible alliance of traditional process and contemporary thought, the business has learned to survive by accommodating market fluctuations for over six decades.
+Built on a sensible alliance of traditional process and contemporary thought, the business has learned to survive by accommodating market fluctuations for over seven decades.
 The company has worked ceaselessly to satisfy client’s needs and each challenge has enabled us to strengthen and build in both national and international markets.

 FURNITUBES IS BORN

 Furnitubes was established by Jack Cluer in 1946.
 After the war materials were scarce, but the marine engineer was able to source steel tubes from shipyards, where motor torpedo boats were being taken apart.

 His first products were made from these recycled tubes for the new institutions that were being set up at the time, such as the National Health Service and Education establishments.

 He soon became a major supplier to the London County Council.